w3f/polkadot-wiki/docs/learn/how-to/stake-your-dot.md

 !!!info "Related concepts"
     For the underlying concepts, see [Staking](../learn-staking.md).

-_Discover this new Staking Dashboard that makes staking much easier and check our extensive article list in the[Overview article](../../general/dashboards/staking-dashboard.md) to help you get started._
+_Discover this new Staking Dashboard that makes staking much easier and check the extensive article list in the[Overview article](../../general/dashboards/staking-dashboard.md) to help you get started._

 * * *

-In this article, we guide you on how to stake your DOT and nominate validators using the [Staking Dashboard](https://staking.polkadot.cloud/#/overview), all in a simple and intuitive way.
+This article guides you on how to stake your DOT and nominate validators using the [Staking Dashboard](https://staking.polkadot.cloud/#/overview), all in a simple and intuitive way.

 After [connecting the account](connect-account.md) you want to use as your stash, go to the "Nominate" tab on the left.
-It's empty for now, but that will soon change!
+It's empty for now, but that will soon change.

 ![](../../assets/how-to/65029020145.png)